 Remember, the employing broker continues to be responsible for whatever may happen regarding the handling of the trust funds, the real estate trust account, and the related records.
-The Real Estate Commission staff recommends that the employing broker perform a bank reconciliation and a trial balance at random intervals during each month to ensure the proper handling of trust funds at all times.
+The real estate trust account auditor recommends that the employing broker perform a bank reconciliation and a trial balance at random intervals during each month to ensure the proper handling of trust funds at all times.

-Violations of the Iowa Administrative Code Chapter 193E, pertaining to the improper handling of trust funds can result in the suspension or revocation of a broker's real estate license by the Iowa Real Estate Commission.
+Violations of the Iowa Administrative Code Chapter 193E, Chapter 13 - pertaining to the improper handling of trust funds can result in the suspension or revocation of a broker's real estate license by the Iowa Real Estate Commission.